elatov/elatov.github.io/_posts/2013-06-16-rhcsa-and-rhce-chapter-9-system-logging-monitoring-and-automation.md

 and from <a href="https://access.redhat.com/site/articles/1849" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://access.redhat.com/site/articles/1849']);">this</a> RHEL forum:

-> The **last** command will display all users logged into a system along with their current tty&#8217;s.
+> The **last** command will display all users logged into a system along with their current tty's.
 However, it will only display login information starting from the time **/var/log/wtmp** was created.

 There is also another command called lastlog.
 Here is how each look like: